[Update] Amazon Bedrock AgentCore Managed Harness has been released in preview!

 This runtime resource was created and is managed by a harness.
 To make changes, go to the harness that manages this runtime.

-Testing: Calculation with Code Interpreter
+Testing: Using Code Interpreter for Calculations

 Invocation